 - Taking tests and

-This no longer is fundamental to teach the students in the 21st century.
+This no longer is fundamental to teaching the students in the 21st century.
 This is why CBSE board has welcomed the project-based training and learning program for the students.
 Including Maths project in the CBSE and ICSE curriculum have helped millions of students in their career endeavour.